List of international prime ministerial trips made by Jawaharlal Nehru

 The following is a list of international prime ministerial trips made by Jawaharlal Nehru during his tenure as the Prime Minister of India from August 1947 to May 1964.
 The first overseas visit was to the United States in October 1949.

+Summary of international trips

+In his sixteen-year long tenure as the Prime Minister, Jawaharlal Nehru made 34 international trips, visiting 42 countries, including visits to the United States to attend the United Nations General Assembly.

 Map of international trips made by Jawaharlal Nehru as Prime Minister.